brenmcnamara/Portfolio/ML-Job-Manager/Workflow.md

   name is already known will result in an identification failure).

 - Use the database id for the workflow.
 All database ids are globally unique.

+## Code vs Data

+On the surface, Workflows don't seem to be much different from a task.
+It's just a routine that can be executed, so why have two separate types of routines.
+The reason has to do with the interesting relationship workflows have with code and data.
+This is discussed further [here](./Code-vs-Data.md).